-Triadene is a type of combined contraceptive pill taken by women to prevent unwanted pregnancy, containing both estrogen and progesterone hormones.
+Triadene is a type of combined contraceptive pill taken by women to prevent unwanted pregnancy, containing both oestrogen and progestogen hormones.

-Triadene works by releasing synthetic versions of the female sex hormones estrogen and progesterone into the body to prevent pregnancy.
+Triadene works by releasing synthetic versions of the female sex hormones oestrogen and progesterone into the body to prevent pregnancy.
 It stops the ovaries from releasing an egg, thickens the mucus surrounding the cervix and thins the lining of the womb.
-Combined, these steps prevent sperm from entering from the vagina and stop an egg from implanting into the uterine wall should fertilisation occur.
+Combined, these steps prevent sperm from entering the womb from the vagina and stop an egg from implanting into the uterine wall should fertilisation occur.

 If you start taking it on the first day of your period, Triadene will start to work right away.
-If you begin the pill on days 2-5 of your period, you may not be protected from pregnancy right away.
+If you begin the pill on any other day of your cycle, you may not be protected from pregnancy right away.
 In this case, you should use an additional barrier method of contraception for the first 7 days.

 Triadene also provides some non-contraceptive benefits.
 It can prevent premenstrual symptoms and cause your periods to be lighter, regular and reduce period pain.
 The combined pill is also used to help treat acne and endometriosis.

-If you are using a combined contraceptive pill such as Triadene and wish to delay your period, you can do so by skipping the pill free week and running two packs together.
+If you are using a combined contraceptive pill such as Triadene and wish to delay your period, you can do so by skipping the pill-free week and running two packs together.
 This will delay your period for a further 21 days.
-If you are looking for a treatment specifically to delay your period, Norethisterone tablets are available for this purpose.
+If you are looking for a treatment specifically to delay your period, and you are not taking hormonal contraception, Norethisterone tablets are available for this purpose.
 You can purchase this through Dr Felix whenever you need them.

-Gestodene and ethinyloestradiol are the active ingredients contained in Triadene.
+Gestodene and ethinylestradiol are the active ingredients contained in Triadene.

 The other ingredients are: lactose, maize starch, povidone, magnesium stearate (E572), sucrose, macrogol 6000, sodium calcium edetate, calcium carbonate (E170), talc, montan glycol wax, titanium dioxide (E171), ferric oxide pigment brown and yellow (E172), glycerin (E422).

 Changing from one type of contraceptive pill to another is a straightforward process.
 For a different type of the combined pill, finish your current pack and begin taking Triadene the following day.
-Do not take your usual pill free week.
-You can stop taking the mini pill at any time and begin Triadene right away but you will need to use additional contraception for the first 7 days.
+Do not take your usual pill-free week.
+You can stop taking the progestogen-only pill at any time and begin Triadene right away but you will need to use additional contraception for the first 7 days.

 If you miss a pill, take the missed one right away even if that means you are taking two pills at the same time.
-Keep taking the rest of your pills on time and use additional contraception for the next 7 days as your protection may be affected.
+Keep taking the rest of your pills on time and use additional contraception for the next 7 days as your contraceptive protection may be affected.
 You should also take this action if you have missed more than one pill, taking the most recent missed one and discarding any earlier ones.
-If you have had sex in the days leading up to this then there is a chance you may be pregnant.
+If you have had sex in the days leading up to a missed pill or pills then there is a chance you may be pregnant.
 If you are unsure of what to do, speak to a doctor or pharmacist right away.

-If you take your pill later than usual, this will not affect your contraception.
-Keep taking the rest on time and you may find it useful to set an alarm reminder on your phone to help you remember to take your pill on time.
+If you take your pill less than 12 hours later than usual, this will not affect your contraception provided you keep taking the rest on time.
+You may find it useful to set an alarm reminder on your phone to help you remember to take your pill on time.

 If you stop taking Triadene you can get pregnant at any time.
 While some women may fall pregnant right away, for others it could take longer.
 Your natural period may take 1–2 months to return and it is recommended to wait until then before you try for a baby.

 If you do not have any underlying health conditions or concerns, then Triadene is safe to take for a long time.
-You will need to have yearly check ups to make sure your blood pressure remains steady while you are taking the pill.
+One of the main risks of taking combined hormonal contraceptive pills is that they increase your risk of developing a blood clot.
+For this reason, they are not suitable for some people.
+You will need to have yearly check-ups to make sure your blood pressure remains steady while you are taking the pill.

 Triadene should be started on the first day of your period which will mean you are protected from pregnancy right away.
-You can also start it on days 2-5 but you will need to use condoms, or another barrier method of contraception, for the first 7 days.
+If you start it on any other day of your cycle, you will need to use condoms, or another barrier method of contraception, for the first 7 days.

 You should take Triadene every day for 21 days (3 weeks).
-When you finish one pill strip wait 7 days until you start the next one.
-This is when you will have your monthly bleed.
+When you finish one pill strip, you should take a 7-day break before starting the next one.
+During this break, most users will have a bleed.
 The next pack must be started on time, even if you are still bleeding.
 Triadene can be taken at any time during the day but it must be taken at the same time each day in the correct order.
 Choose a time where it will be convenient for you to take it.